pyxem/pyxem/doc/generate_test_data.rst

 ############

 The offset of the image can be set through accessing the **axes_manager** of the **PixelatedSTEM object**.
-This is useful for radial integration.
+This is useful for radial averaging.
 By setting the offset of the axes_manager as below, the coordinates of the centre point of the disks and ring is changed x=0 and y=0.

 .. code-block:: python